Fannon/u-he-preset-randomizer/README.md

 * Use `binary` mode, see `--binary` [CLI arguments documentation](#cli-arguments--configuration).

 It should work for all u-he synths on all platforms.
-Some synths may work better, due to their simpler architecture (e.g. u-he Diva).
+Some synths may work better, due to their simpler architecture (e.g. u-he Diva, Repro).
-More modular synths like Bazille or Zebra also work, but you'll get more "varied" results.
+More modular synths like Bazille or Zebra also work, but you'll get more "varied" results or broken presets.

 ## How to use